CoFlows/CoFlows-Workflow/Files/docs/Instructions.md

 ## Notes:
 * If ID in package is empty then build.sh will auto generate an ID
-* build.sh will add new entries to the Files, Queries and Base sections of the package.json.
+* build.sh will add new entries to the Files, Queries, Agents and Base sections of the package.json.
 It will not delete entries, this needs to be done manually.
+* $WID$ is code to populate the Workflow ID in queries and agents

 ## Steps